20608 - WELFARE AND PUBLIC ECONOMICS

 - Understand the role of pensions and pension reforms.

-- Explore government Intervention in Specific Contexts: migration and gender.
+- Explore government Intervention in Specific Contexts: gender policy.

 - Apply Tools of Welfare Analysis.